loader image

 If the ATO suspects a contractor may have omitted TPRS income on their tax return, it may contact them to request they amend their tax return.
 If the contractor does not take action, the ATO may conduct a review and audit of their business, and penalties and interest may apply.

-The ATO recently advised that it would be contacting taxpayers and tax agents in February by email to ensure the income received from government agencies (such as the Aged Care Subsidy of under the National Disability Insurance Scheme) is reported correctly in their tax returns.
+The ATO recently advised that it would be contacting taxpayers and tax agents in February by email to ensure that income received from government agencies (such as the Aged Care Subsidy or under the National Disability Insurance Scheme) is reported correctly in their tax returns.

 The ATO has updated its Government Payments Program data-matching program protocol to better detect non-compliance, and work more effectively with other government entities.